saumyap24/aws-solutions-architect-associate-notes/Application-Integration/application-integration.md

     - Fully managed <b><ins> queuing service that enables you to decouple </ins> </b>and scale mircroservices, distributed systems, and serverless applications
     - Use Case: You need to queue up transaction emails to be sent
     - e.g. Signup, Reset Password
+    - Default retention <ins>4 Days and Max of 14 days</ins>
+    - Limitation of 256 KB per message sent
+    - Low Latency (<10ms on publish and receive)
+    - Can have <ins>duplicate messages</ins> (at least once delivery, occasionally)
+    - <Strong><ins> Unlimited Throughput </strong></ins>

     <img src="../images/Application-Integration/SQS.jpg" width="45%" />

+    - Encryption:
+        - In-flight encryption using HTTPS API
+        - At-rest encryption using KMS keys
+        - Client-side encryption if the client wants to perform encryption/decryption itself

+## SQS Message Visibility Timeout
+---
+- <strong><ins>After a message is polled by a customer it becomes invisible to other consumers</ins></strong>
+- By default the " message visibility timeout" is 30 seconds
+- That means the message has 30 seconds to process
+- If the message is not processed in the visibility timeout, it will be processed twice
+- A consumer could call the `ChangeMessageVisibility` API to get more time
+- If the visibility timeout is high(hours) and consumer crashes, reprocessing will take time
+- If visibility <ins>timeout is too low (seconds)</ins>, we may <ins>get duplicates</ins>

+## Long Polling
+---
+- When a consumer requests messages from the queue, it can optionally 'wait' for messages to arrive if there are none in the queue - <strong> Long Polling </strong>
+- Long Polling decreases the number of API calls made to SQS while increasing the latency and efficiency of the application
+- The wait time can be between 1 sec to 20 sec
+- Long Polling is preferable to Short Polling
+- Long Polling can be enabled at the queue level or at the API level using `WaitTimeSeconds`

 ---
 ## Streaming and Kinesis